biocaitao/PSCSR-seq/comparison_of_methods/README.md

 #downsampling 30K, 50K, 100K, 200K, 300K reads and count mirnas;
 > perl sampling.pl SRR14284465.sampling.ncRNA.map > sampling.txt;

-#similary for PSCSR-seq, we extracted reads according to cell barcodes and repeat the pipeline
+#similary for PSCSR-seq, we extracted reads from A549 "processed.fa" according to cell barcodes and repeat the pipeline
 #
 ```